Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt2.md

 Paru nodded earnestly.
 “Oh, absolutely!
 Was there much wildlife?”

 “Yeah!
-Everythin’ from tiny little skitterin’ bugs, ‘ta small tree-lovin’ things called ‘squirrels’ which are *super tasty* by the way---cronchy!---up through birds o’ every kind, an’ big prey animals like deer…”
+Everythin’ from tiny little skitterin’ bugs, ‘ta small tree-lovin’ things called ‘squirrels’ which are *super tasty* by the way - cronchy! - up through birds o’ every kind, an’ big prey animals like deer…”

 “And bears!” *Every* gao knew about the famous Earthling bears, along with the dinosaurs.